-Note: As in the previous Note, it is suggested that the fatigue demand produced by the transit case(s) be calculated separately.
+As in the previous Note, it is suggested that the fatigue demand produced by the transit case(s) be calculated separately.

-The extent to which fatigue analysis is to be performed for the transit cases associated with an FPSO with a classification notation Disconnectable (see 1-3/5.1 of the ABS Guide for Building and Classing Floating Production Installations) will be specially considered.
+The extent to which fatigue analysis is to be performed for the transit cases associated with an FPSO with a classification notation Disconnectable (see 1-1-2/5.1 of the FPI Rules) will be specially considered.

-SECTION 3 Environmental Conditions
+Environmental Conditions